 Matchlines show where two views split on a primary view.
-A view reference is a link symbol that provides automatic numbering and instant access to other views.
+A view reference is the linking tag that provides automatic numbering and instant access to other views.

-In the next 3-step tutorial, you’ll learn how to add a matchline and edit its line style.
-Then you’ll learn how to add reference tags to both views to visibly link them.
+In the next four-step tutorial, you’ll learn how to add a matchline, edit its line style, and add reference tags to both views to link them.

-Duplicate the view to split it into two parts.
+Create a duplicate of the view that you want to split into smaller parts.

 - Right-click the view name in the Project Browser.